Get Everything Your Church Needs to Boost Giving This Summer

 Once the summer is over, it’s important to welcome people back.
 And one of the best ways to do that is through a re-entry event.
 You don’t have to be as creative as one Saskatchewan church, which used Pokémon Go to attract people (though it’s an interesting idea).
 A musical performance or volunteer event followed by a potluck supper could do the trick for your congregation.

 Download the summer giving slump kit complete with guidelines for increasing offerings, a promotional letter, an email template, bulletin messages and PowerPoint slides.
-This kit has everything you need to boost giving this Easter.
+This kit has everything you need to boost giving this summer.